-- European banks (these are ominously making new all-time lows) - Investment-grade floating rate corporate bonds (reducing exposure as a result of the Fed's rapid rate cuts down to essentially zero) - US dollar (The unprecedented size of the rescue package funded by debt is likely to put downward pressure on the dollar once this crisis passes) - Many semi-conductor tech stocks which have surged in price over the last six months and generally trade at lofty prices despite falling earnings. - Small-cap growth - · Mid-cap growth - Credit spreads are the difference between non-government bond interest rates and treasury yields.
+- European banks (these are ominously making new all-time lows) - Investment-grade floating rate corporate bonds (reducing exposure as a result of the Fed's rapid rate cuts down to essentially zero) - US dollar (The unprecedented size of the rescue package funded by debt is likely to put downward pressure on the dollar once this crisis passes) - Many semi-conductor tech stocks which have surged in price over the last six months and generally trade at lofty prices despite falling earnings. - Small-cap growth - Mid-cap growth - Floating rate bank loans (the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category).